 - 1. An understanding of the theoretical foundations and the limits of computing. - 2.
 An ability to adapt existing models, techniques, algorithms, data structures, etc. for efficiently solving problems. - 3.
 An ability to design, develop and evaluate new computer based systems for novel applications which meet the desired needs of industry and society. - 4.
 Understanding and ability to use advanced computing techniques and tools. - 5.
 An ability to undertake original research at the cutting edge of computer science & its related areas. - 6.
 An ability to function effectively individually or as a part of a team to accomplish a stated goal. - 7.
 An understanding of professional and ethical responsibility. - 8.
 An ability to communicate effectively with a wide range of audience. - 9.
-An ability to learn independently and engage in life¬long learning. - 10.
+An ability to learn independently and engage in lifelong learning. - 10.
 An understanding of the impact of IT related solutions in an economic, social and environment context.

-Post -Graduate Programme Educational Objective (PEO) The Graduate/Postgraduate will be PEO1.
-Contri buting to research and development through the knowledge gained during of specializations in Computer Science & Engineering.
-PEO2. ping innovative solutions to complex problems using research ethics and ctual property rights.
+1 Post -Graduate ProgrammeEducational Objective (PEO) The Graduate/Postgraduate will be PEO1.
+Contributing to research and development through the knowledge gained during study of specializations in Computer Science & Engineering.
+PEO2. pping innovative solutions to complex problems using research ethics and ctual property rights.
 PEO3 nstrating human values and professional ethics while working collaboratively ltidisciplinary projects.
-PEO4 Pursuing career in life long learning or generating employments by setting of startups for the welfare and well being of rural youth.
-D. A.C.
-14 December 1980 Programme Specific Outcomes (PSO) Analyze and understand the need of research and development, Intellectual property rights potents and planiarium chapters tools PSO PSO1. , patents and plagiarism checking tools.
-Ability to understand the need of human values and professional ethics while publishing research papers, writing and developing research projects, research grants, books and PSO2. dissertations.
-Pursue a career in software development, entrepreneurship, database administration network and cyber security, artificial intelligence, machine learning, higher stuteaching or quality testing using available CASE tools.
-PSO3 training of quality todaing unanable of 102 todas.
+PEO4 ing career in life long learning or generating employments by setting of ps for the welfare and well being of rural youth.
+Post G raduate ProgrammeSpecific Outcomes (PSO) PSO O1.
+Analyze and understand the need of research and development, Intellectual property rights, patents and plagiarism checking tools.
+PSG Ability to understand the need of human values and professional ethics while publishing research papers, writing and developing research projects, research grants, books at dissertations.
+Pursue a career in software development, entrepreneurship, database administration network and cyber security, artificial intelligence, machine learning, higher teaching or quality testing using available CASE tools.